zammad/zammad-admin-documentation/manage/groups/settings.rst

    .. hint:: Zammad doesn't show you any child group of the currently selected
       group.
 This would lead to a circular reference!

+   Zammad supports 10 levels of hierarchy for groups on PostgreSQL systems.
+   If you are using a MySQL database, it is limited to 6 levels.
+   In case you are using MySQL, you should consider to migrate your database anyway (see :docs:`here </appendix/migrate-to-postgresql.html>` for more information).
+MySQL will be deprecated with Zammad 7.

 Assignment timeout
    The time in minutes after which the ticket's ownership will revert back to *unassigned* after the assigned agent hasn't worked on the ticket.